neelchauhan/www.neelc.org/content/posts/calix-gpon-ddos.md

 showDate: true
 ---

+**UPDATE 2:** This article is inaccurate.
+The real issue is another feature called **Broadcom Packet Flow Cache** which puts a hard limit of 16384 TCP sessions on the 716GE-I R2.
+Other ONTs do not have this issue.

 **UPDATE:** CenturyLink contacted Calix and it seems the limiting of TCP sessions is intentional.
 [This isn't right](/posts/calix-gpon-dos-part-2/).